Skip to main content

 • gameplay

 • “Gameplay: not a fan of the armor mechanic, most enemies have it, and make it so no weapons, besides energy ones, do any real damage to them until you break their armor.
-The problem is that you only have two energy weapons, and both share the same ammo type, so if one runs out, so does the other (and the weapon wheel doesn’t update ammo status until you switch to it).
-Ability cooldowns can be rather slow if not upgraded early, plus most enemies are armored, which can lead to frustrating moments.”
+The problem is you only have two energy weapons that share the same ammo type, so if one runs out, so does the other (and the weapon wheel doesn't update that both are out of ammo until you switch to them).
+Other ways to deal with armored enemies revolve around ability cooldowns, which can be slow if not upgraded early, making most enemies' armor a source of frustration.”

 • graphics